nirajghode29/nirajghode29/README.md

 # Hi, I'm Niraj Ghode 👋

-I’m a manufacturing and quality engineer with growing experience in **AI/ML, data analytics, computer vision, and process optimization**.
+I’m an engineer with growing experience in **AI/ML, data analytics, computer vision, and process optimization**.
 I enjoy building data-driven and AI/ML solutions for real-world engineering problems.

 Above all, I enjoy learning and using technology to solve practical problems.